kuzzmi/kuzzmi.github.io/posts/2017-06-04-ergodox-and-colemak-time.md

 layout:      post
 date:        2017-06-04 21:28:38 +0200
 title:       "ErgoDox and Colemak Time"
-tags:        [ keyboards, development ]
+tags:        technology, keyboards, development
-comments:    true
+lang:        en
 description: >
     I've finally switched to ErgoDox and Colemak and would like to share some of my thoughts on this.
 ---
-comments:    true

 **TL;DR** Yes that was hard and yes after 3 months of regular typing my typing speed is still worse than before.
 However, I don't regret making that decision and my typing _(coding)_ sessions can be now way longer without any issues.